 Mr. Martin has agreed to refrain from competing with the Company for a period of three years following the termination of his employment.
 Mr. Martin's compensation is subject to review and adjustment on an annual basis in accordance with the Company's compensation policies as in effect from time to time.
-Mr. Martin's annual salary was increased to \$410,000 in February 2021.
+Mr. Martin's annual salary was increased to \$460,000 in February 2022, effective February 22, 2022.